ksrikanth-dev/golearn/3collections/README.md

 ### 3. **`make` function**

 The `make` function is used to create slices with a specified length and capacity.
 It allocates an underlying array and returns a slice referencing it.
+Note: Capacity is optional.
+If it's not provided, length is taken as capacity.

 ```go
 s := make([]int, 3, 5) // length: 3, capacity: 5